asimihsan/asim_ihsan_io/hugo/content/posts/healthy-breathing-with-a-smart-bulb/index.md

 draft: false
 summary: |
     Inhale 5 seconds, exhale 5 seconds.
-Research repeatedly demonstrates that this breathing pattern reduces anxiety, stress, high blood pressure, and insomnia, both during sessions and durably for months afterwards.
-In this article I summarize research into breathing, and also create an open-source tool that uses a smart bulb as a peripheral-vision breathing guide.
+Research repeatedly demonstrates that this breathing pattern reduces anxiety, stress, high blood pressure, and insomnia, both during sessions and durably for months afterward.
+In this article I summarize research into breathing, and create an open-source tool that uses a smart bulb as a peripheral-vision breathing guide.
 objectives: |
     By the end of this article you will be able to: